Dr. Veda N. Giri, MD, presented “The Role of Genetic Testing for Inherited Prostate Cancer Risk” at the Philadelphia Prostate Cancer Consensus 2017.

 Dr. Veda N. Giri, MD, commenced the Philadelphia Prostate Cancer Consensus 2017 by explaining the purpose and need for creating updated, centralized guidelines regarding genetic testing for inherited prostate cancer.

 She summarizes the scientific research advances since 1999 which prove the link between genetic mutations, especially BRCA and BRCA2.
 Also, researchers identified HOXB13 as the first hereditary prostate cancer gene.
-Then, Dr. Vera relates these scientific advances to a rise in clinical capabilities, such as next generation sequencing technology and prostate cancer multigene panel testing.
+Then, Dr. Giri relates these scientific advances to a rise in clinical capabilities, such as next generation sequencing technology and prostate cancer multigene panel testing.

 Presently, the state of knowledge and practices regarding genomics and prostate cancer is nebulous.
 Therefore, the urological community needs centralized, comprehensive guidelines to describe the proper approach for genetic testing for prostate cancer.